Welcome, Dear Reader

 As you’ve arrived on this most functional of webpages, I’m going to assume that you would like to find out a bit more about Rogueliker.

-This most niche of websites was established in late 2023 and it’s the passion/therapy project of Mike Holmes, a long-in-the-tooth games journalist trying to set up his own thing and save his sanity at the same time.
+This little website was established in 2023 and it’s the passion/therapy project of Mike Holmes, a long-in-the-tooth games journalist trying to set up his own thing and save his sanity at the same time.

 What we’re all about